 Is intended for use by an individual patient named in the order of a physician or dentist, and is to be made in a specific form for that patient, or is intended to meet the special needs of the physician or dentist in the course of professional practice.

 A group charged by the investigator, sponsor, or steering committee to protect subject safety by examining the accruing data for indications of benefit or harm.
 The Data Safety Monitoring Board (DSMB) or Data Safety Monitoring Committee (DSMC) assesses the research findings to determine whether the study should continue, or should be suspended or terminated.
 For multi-center trials, the DSMB or DSMC usually looks at global data, as investigators forward all serious adverse event reports and safety data to a data-coordinating center, which compiles the data for the DSMB or DSMC to review at predefined intervals.
 These global data allow DSMBs or DSMCs to identify trends in increased frequency or severity of anticipated and unanticipated events or problems.
 Data presented to the DSMB or DSMC are unblinded or categorized by treatment arm thus allowing the DSMB or DSMC to determine whether a clear effect exists in one arm of the study versus other arms.

 A plan, tailored to a particular protocol, that describes who has the responsibility to monitor study data and the frequency at which study data is monitored to ensure the safety of human subjects and integrity of study data.

-An agreement between a HIPAA-defined covered entity and the intended recipient of a limited data set that establishes the ways in which the information in the limited data set may be used and how it will be protected.
+An agreement between the provider and the intended recipient of research data set that establishes the ways in which the information may be used and how it will be protected.